 The CrossFit Murph workout is probably best left to the frequent WOD-ers rather than newbies still learning proper form and building strength and endurance.
 And though the Murph challenge is extremely tough, it's worth it to make it to the end.
 "It's really gratifying when you finish knowing you gave it your all and pushed harder than you normally would in a regular workout," says Shutterly.
 (Related: Tips to Build Mental Strength from Pro Runner Kara Goucher)

-What is it exactly?
+What is the Murph workout, exactly?
 The CrossFit Murph workout itself consists of a one-mile run, 100 pull-ups, 200 push-ups, 300 squats, and another one-mile run, all done consecutively.
 The most challenging part of the Murph WOD is the sheer volume and length of the workout, so, a little strategizing is required to make it through the whole thing.
-The strength training moves can be broken up in order to make the Murph challenge feasible for the average exerciser.
+Each Murph exercise set can be broken up in order to make the Murph challenge feasible for the average exerciser.
 If you do decide to break up the reps, make sure you keep track of how many sets you've done on a piece of paper so you don't lose count.
-Another way to scale down is to simply cut the workout in half.
+Another way to scale down the Murph CrossFit workout is to simply cut it in half.
 This is a great choice for those who have never done the Murph workout before, or for those who are newer to the movements.

 Of course, as with all hero WODs, your mindset is key.
 "You can expect your arms to start to fail on the push-ups, and your legs to turn to jello from the squats," she says.
 "Your mind will want you to stop before your body does, so it's important to remember the bigger meaning behind the workout, and that will always keep you going."